madhavgupta8/multi-PT-camera-Tracking/README.md

 Integral controller is used to track the target.
 Moreover, the concept of leading and lagging sensor is defined in the report on the basis of which the tracking cases are defined.

+## Usage

+Open file NLMPC_demo.m and run it using MATLAB

+### Try

+Change Vx and Vy for different use cases